ehines623/ExData_Plotting1/README.md

 "household_power_consumption.txt".

-The plotting scripts are currently configured to print the plots directly to a .png file to avoid some slight differences seens when using dev.copy.
+The plotting scripts are currently configured to print the plots directly to a .png file to avoid some slight differences seen when using dev.copy.
 These can be changed to display to screen/window by commenting/uncommenting lines as noted in scripts